j-thach000/ppp-stroustrup/REFERENCE.md

 - functions (a named collection of instructions that execute sequentially)

 // PPP Bjarne's Header File (std_lib_facilities.h)
-1. Created for QOL while learning the language (don't worry about the libraries and convenient functions)
+1. Created for QOL while learning the language (don't worry about the libraries and provides us convenient functions)
 2. keep_window_open() is called to keep the window open (doesn't work if input buffer not flushed)

 // C++ Libraries (code others have written, precompiled for reuse in other programs)